 - Character and setting description of no more than 250 words;

 Word count of your completed manuscript.
 (Please note, we are most interested in stories at least 60,000 words or more in length.)

 - The complete manuscript in a Word-compatible document, as an attachment.
 Again, follow the Bella Author Formatting guidelines in the PDF available here to ensure your title page contains the information that we need.

 Any further correspondence regarding your submission should be sent to email@example.com.
 Please do not inquire about the status of your submission or manuscript review unless the timeframes for our response (given above) have elapsed.

 Your submission package and final manuscript should reflect your best work.
 We understand everyone makes mistakes, and rely on a team of editors and proofreaders, but we expect any submission to have a competent level of format, style and usage as reflected in the Chicago Manual of Style.
 Bella Books themselves serve as excellent indicators of the standards of grammar and style we expect.

-We consider a submission of a project to be an offer from the author to enter negotiations for a contract for publishing and distribution rights in print and digital formats.
-That means that the person submitting it should have the clear, unencumbered right to do so, that no other publisher is currently considering its acquisition and that the rights we may wish to acquire are available.
-As a small press we can't invest evaluation resources only to find that the project is under contract or otherwise encumbered.
+We consider a submission of a project to be an offer from the author to enter negotiations for a contract.
+That means that the person submitting it should have the right to do so, that no other publisher is currently considering its acquisition and that the rights we may wish to acquire are available.
+As a small press we can't invest the evaluation resources only to find that the project is under contract or otherwise encumbered.
 If there is any issue with the rights to the manuscript you are submitting, please include an explanation of the issues in your cover letter.